ebezzam/snips-skill-mental-calculation/README.md

-# Mental Calculation Quiz Workshop
+# Snips Workshop: Mental Calculation Quiz, [slides](https://docs.google.com/presentation/d/1wWKdDGqeQxq_zcfev4gkC_GN9RfRHF9P3BF_8srEfEk/edit#slide=id.g45f62bcbbe_0_65)

 Largely inspired by the [times tables quiz](https://github.com/snipsco/snips-skill-times-tables-quiz), this skill poses simple arithmetic questions to test basic addition, subtraction, multiplication, and division.

-The workshop slides, which provide a step-by-step tutorial to the [Snips Console](http://console.snips.ai), can be found [**HERE**](https://drive.google.com/open?id=12ocdhbtRjezviWVz_5yW6eiNuWgcr7GI7AYnykSi290).

 The implementation of this App was developed for a workshop first given at [LauzHack Days](https://lauzhack.com/workshops).
-It was then done at LauzHack 2018, Robotex 2018, and ThingsCon 2018.
+It was then done at LauzHack 2018, Robotex 2018, ThingsCon 2018, and Sorbonne HackAIthon 2019.

-In the workshop, we first create an Assistant and a Mental Calculation App from the Snips Console.
+In the workshop, we first create an Assistant and a Mental Calculation App from the [Snips Console](https://console.snips.ai).
 We then complete [`INCOMPLETE_action-mental-calculation.py`](INCOMPLETE_action-mental-calculation.py) in order to obtain the working code in [`action-mental-calculation.py`](action-mental-calculation.py).

 This action code will hopefully serve as a useful reference for others to create their own Apps!